 Download Data

-All data layers can also be accessed via ESRI’s Living Atlas.
-Please contact us if you need all data for all states or with other questions about downloading and using Wildfire Risk to Communities GIS data.
+Please contact us if you have questions about downloading and using Wildfire Risk to Communities GIS data.

 Data for All Lands

-The following eight data layers are available for all lands in the U.S. (i.e., “wall-to-wall”).
+The following data layers are available for all lands in the United States (i.e., “wall-to-wall”).
 They can be accessed here.

 Risk to Potential Structures